Visit Charlotte ~ 10+ reasons You Need to from an Insider

 Welcome to my Hometown Tourist Project!
 Each week we will be treated to a new blogger giving us a tour of their hometown.
 Throughout the year we will be going all over the country and even up into Canada!
 Today I am pleased to introduce you to Laura Mapstead who blogs at Natural Healing Hope.
 Laura’s blog is all about finding Natural Solutions for Abundant Living!
-But, today Laura is going to introduce us to her hometown of Beautiful & Unique Charlotte, NC.
+But, today Laura is going to introduce us to her hometown and share why we will want to visit Charlotte, NC.

 By: Laura Mapstead